A reverse mortgage is a type of mortgage that works in “reverse” from your typical, regular mortgage.

 Net Principal Limit: This is the net amount of Principal Limit available to the borrower after payment of Mandatory Obligations.
 After the initial draw, the Net Principal Limit can (i) decline as more draws are made, (ii) it can increase if repayments are made on the HECM, or (iii) the unused Net Principal Limit can grow at the HECM rate of interest plus the annual MIP.
 The HECM has that unique feature that unused lines of credit (which is essentially what the Net Principal Limit is) grow over time if not drawn down against.

 Expected Interest Rate: This is the interest rate used by FHA to estimate how much interest might accrue on the HECM over the expected life of the youngest borrower.
-Right now the minimum Expected Interest Rate required by FHA is 5.06% regardless of loan type. .
+The minimum Expected Interest Rate required by FHA is, for a Fixed Rate loan, the actual interest rate on the mortgage.
+For a variable rate loan, the Expected Interest Rate is the monthly or annual margin over LIBOR selected and added to the 10 year estimated LIBOR rate.The lower the Expected Interest Rate, the higher the Principal Limit.

 Mandatory Obligations: These are the financial obligations a borrower must payoff (normally out of the HECM proceeds).
 They include existing mortgages, delinquent Federal debts (like your income taxes) not subject to a repayment plan, and costs associated with closing the HECM.